martinResearch/PySparseLP/readme.md

 ## Netlib LP problems

-We have an interface to easily test the solvers on netlib problems from [netlib](http://www.netlib.org/lp/data/).
+We have an interface to easily test the various solvers on netlib problems from [netlib](http://www.netlib.org/lp/data/).
 The uncompressed files are downloaded from [here](ftp://ftp.numerical.rl.ac.uk/pub/cuter/netlib).
 In order to monitor convergence rates, the exact solutions of these problems are found [here](http://www.zib.de/koch/perplex/data/netlib/txt/)